The people of Comber, its Industry,

 This sign is an indication of the most recent postings.

-The next meeting of Comber Historical Society will be on Monday 9 December 2013 in the Learning Centre, Parkway, Comber at 8.00pm when a talk by Desi Rainey has the intriguing title of, "Postcards and Pies".
+The next meeting of Comber Historical Society will be on Monday 10 February 2014 in the Learning Centre, Parkway, Comber at 8.00pm when Jim Hayes will talk to us about the Ballydrain Harriers.

 All are invited and will be very welcome.
 A donation of £3 is requested to cover the provision of tea/coffee.